acend/kubernetes-basics-training/content/en/docs/helm/simplechart.md

 {{% /onlyWhen %}}

 {{% alert title="Note" color="info" %}}
-Make sure to set the proper value as hostname. `<domain>` will be provided by the trainer.
+Make sure to set the proper value as hostname. `<appdomain>` will be provided by the trainer.
 {{% onlyWhen mobi %}}
-Use `<namespace>.<domain>` as your hostname.
+Use `<namespace>.<appdomain>` as your hostname.
 It might take some time until your ingress hostname is accessible, as the DNS name first has to be propagated correctly.
 {{% /onlyWhen %}}
 {{% /alert %}}